This is a summary of the content covered in the webinar workshop:

 - Be aware of the dangers caused by “social proof”.
 Yes, it is possible that the 100 people around you are wrong.

-- Focus on strategies that have proven themselves to be successful for mastering crises over centuries.
+- Focus on strategies that have proven themselves to be successful in mastering crises over centuries.

 - Don’t guess.
 Always do enough research in the beginning and alongside your actions.